 It is the view of the directors at this stage that the Group is unable to confirm the potential flow of benefits from new products until they arrive to market.
 Given that, it is not possible to capitalise these expenditures as development.

 Financial Instruments

-Negma Group Limited held several convertible note as disclosed, during the reporting period.
-Information regarding the Group's subsidiaries financial risk management objectives and policies, includ ing exposure to market, credit and liquidity risks, are presented in Note 26 to these financial statements.
+Information regarding the Group's subsidiaries financial risk management objectives and policies, including exposure to market, credit and liquidity risks, are presented in Note 28 to these financial statements.

 Post Balance Sheet Date Events